dxc-technology/DXC-Industrialized-AI-Starter/PyPi-docs/data_pipeline.md

 df = ai.access_data_from_pipeline(wrt_raw_data, pipeline)
 ```

-- __access_data_from_pipeline(write_raw_data, pipeline):__ This function instructs the data store on how to refine the output of raw data into something that can be used to train a machine-learning model.
+- __ai.access_data_from_pipeline(write_raw_data, pipeline):__ This function instructs the data store on how to refine the output of raw data into something that can be used to train a machine-learning model.
 The refined data will be stored in the df Pandas dataframe.
 Make sure the output is what you want before continuing.